ktbrawley/MysteryBox_Py/README.md

  - Activation button
  - Interaction, sound effects, and pseudo-random generation of weapon
  - Text based output of weapon generated

+ An article covering the development of the project can be found [here](https://www.kierantbrawley.com/projects/mysteryboxpy).

+ ---
 ## Requirements:

 1. Arduino + USB to Serial Cable